Visit Andalucia Logo

 Three Kings Parade in Cádiz

 Cádiz always tries to be different.
 In 2022, the Three Kings Parade featured a 'wonky bear' that received more press than any other feature.
-The parade starts about 5.30pm from Parque Genoves.
+The Three Kings Parade in Cadiz starts about 5.30pm from Parque Genoves.

 Three Kings Parade in Córdoba